Reflexive control

 Reflexive control is control someone has over their opponent's decisions by imposing on them assumptions that change the way they act.

-Methods of reflexive control are widely used in a variety of fields: advertising, public relations, military art, etc. An example of such a strategy could be a card shark deliberately losing the first hands in the game, systematic diversionary attacks on an unimportant area of combat, etc..
+Methods of reflexive control are widely used in a variety of fields: advertising, public relations, military art, etc. Examples of the strategy are card shark deliberately losing the first hands in the game or systematic diversionary attacks on an unimportant area of combat.

 Introduction

 As defined by Soviet scholar Vladimir Lefebvre reflexive control is a process in which one adversary hands over to the other the basis for decision-making.
 In other words, there is a substitution of motivation factors of the enemy in order to encourage him to take disadvantageous decisions.

 Professor G. Smolyan believes that the key point of reflexive control is implicitly forcing a subject to choose a desired result.
 As an aphoristic example of reflexive manipulation we can recall an episode from "Uncle Remus's Tales" in which Brother Rabbit eludes Brother Fox by asking: